Tosca tester

 By testing negative scenarios, testers can determine the conditions under which applications could crash, increase test coverage and ensure that sufficient validation of bugs is present in the software.

 However, it is a big mistake to include negative scenarios in integration testing.
-Negative test cases require a lot of setup, this significantly increases the test creation time.
+Negative test cases require a lot of setup and that significantly increases the test creation time.

 The result of one test should not affect the result of another test and all the necessary data and resources needed to run the test including configuration files, databases, environment variables should always be included in the test itself.
 Adopting this approach will make the tests more reliable, as dependence on external resources can cause unexpected behaviour in the event of any changes.